reydelo/react-youtube-clone/notes.md

 let for any variable that can change const for any read-only variable

-curly brakets in jsx lets you console.log and such!
+jsx - html inside of javascript file curly brakets in jsx lets you console.log and such!

+wtf is super?